sammi-turner/Blog/noob-faqs.md

 # Programming Noob FAQs

+>"There are only two kinds of languages: the ones people complain about and the ones nobody uses.” -Bjarne Stroustrup

 Q. What programming language should I learn?

 A. When I say that the correct answer is "more than one", I am not being snarky.